With a world-class Net Promoter Score of 75,

 - Ignore it and wait until your organization receives IRS Letter 226J.

 In order to successfully appeal the Exchange Notice, an organization must have documentation readily on hand.
-The offer of coverage and the details of that coverage are important facts to use to successfully appeal the notice.
-The employer will need to prove that the employee received an offer of coverage from the employer that met Minimum Value (MV), Minimum Essential Coverage (MEC) and allowed dependents to enroll.
+Proof of the offer of coverage and the details of that coverage are important to successfully appealing the notice.
+The employer will need to prove that the employee received an offer of coverage from the employer that met Minimum Value (MV), Minimum Essential Coverage (MEC), and allowed dependents to enroll.

-A company has 90 days from the date of the notice to request an appeal.
-In appealing the notice, an organization must prepare an appeal packet that will demonstrate it had offered the appropriate health care insurance coverage to its eligible employees.
+An employer has 90 days from the date of the notice to request an appeal.
+In appealing the notice, the employer should prepare an appeal packet demonstrating that it had offered the appropriate health care coverage to its eligible employees.
 The appeal packet should contain the following documentation:

-- A summary of benefits and coverage, a short plain-language summary of your health plan’s benefits
+- A summary of benefits and coverage, a short plain-language summary of the health plan’s benefits

 - An enrollment/waiver form